You can accept your financial aid award online through MyOSU.

 To accept your financial aid, login to MyOSU.
 Log in using your ONID username and password.
 If you need assistance with this information, you can contact the OSU Computer Help Desk at 541-737-3474.

 You can then accept, reject, or revise your Financial Aid Award through MyOSU by completing the following steps:

-Your parents can also apply for a Parent PLUS loan up to the remaining cost of attendance by completing a PLUS loan application and Master Promissory Note available for them through the Federal Student Loans website.
+*If you are considered a dependent student, your parents can also apply for a Parent PLUS loan up to the remaining cost of attendance by completing a PLUS loan application and Master Promissory Note available for them through the Federal Student Loans website.

-*Important note about Parent PLUS loan applications: The PLUS loan application will not be available for 2015-2016 until March 29, 2015.
+*Important notice about Parent PLUS loan applications: The PLUS loan application will not be available for 2018-2019 until March 29, 2018.
 If you attempt to apply prior to that date you will be told that OSU does not participate in the program.
 Rest assured, OSU DOES participate in the Federal Direct Parent PLUS loan program.
 Applications for parent PLUS loan requires a credit check each time the parent applies for the loan and is only valid for 180 days.
 Applying too early may cause delays with processing and disbursements.
 Students can review their file status by logging into their ONID account.